gummysharks/gummysharks/README.md

 </p>
 <p align="center">
-whisper if you want to interact with me, 90% of the time I'll be offtab or afk
+ㅤㅤㅤ whisper if you want to interact with me, 90% of the time I'll be offtab or afk
 </p>
 <p align"center">
-i respond VERY slowly and I get distracted very easily, so if your message goes unanswered for a long time i either didn't see it or I'm currently busy
+ㅤㅤㅤ i respond VERY slowly and I get distracted very easily, so if your message goes unanswered for a long time i either didn't see it or I'm currently busy
 </p>

 <div align="center">